Termack/termack.github.io/thm_writeups/overpass.md

 This executes the script located on overpass.thm/downloads/src/buildscript.sh every minute as root, interesting ...

-So i ran linpeas on the machine and it show that there is a interesting file that we have the privileges to write.
+So i ran linpeas on the machine and it shows that there is a interesting file that we have the privileges to write.

 ![linpeas](/assets/images/overpass/linpeas.png)